dustinpfister/blog_posts/_posts/blog-post-plan-for-2019.md

 So at present I have a few posts that are preforming very well, and a whole lot that are not doing much of anything.
 To get my site to preform better I am just going to have to do gain a decent grasp on how to do [keyword research](https://en.wikipedia.org/wiki/Keyword_research) effectively.
 This is something that I aim to improve on in the coming year.

-## 2 - Become passionate about what ranks, rather than writing about what I am passionate about to begin with.
+## 2 - I aim to become passionate about what ranks, rather than writing about what I am passionate about to begin with.

 There is the idea of writing about areas of javaScript that I am all ready passionate about, and then there is the idea of just jumping around all over the board, and just writing about any area of javaScript that I manage to rank with in google search.
 For example many people get into programming with the aspiration of becoming a successful indie game developer, but the problem with that is that becoming an indie game developer is kind of the programming equivalent of becoming a rock star.
 It is something that one should pursue sure, simply because it is an example of something that help keep things interesting.
 Still there are other aspects of programing as well, and writing about other aspects of programming with javaScript might prove to be more rewarding in terms of traffic.